 Monitoring and Reporting

 Ongoing monitoring is an essential element of effective implementation.
-U.C.I diligently monitors transactions for Suspicious Transactions and other suspicious activity
+UCI diligently monitors transactions for suspicious transactions and other suspicious activity

-Our AML Compliance Officer is responsible for ensuring that AML records are maintained properly
+Our AML Compliance Officer is responsible for ensuring that AML records are maintained properly.

 All new employees receive anti-money laundering training as part of the mandatory new-hire training program.
 All applicable employees are also required to complete AML and KYC training annually.
-Participation in additional targeted training programs is required for all employees with day-to-day AML and KYC responsibilities.
+Participation in additional targeted training programs is compulsory for all employees with day-to-day AML and KYC responsibilities.

 Our operations are regularly reviewed to check whether certain employees require specialized additional training.
 Written procedures are updated to reflect any such changes